brianoursler1/Project-1-Azure-Cloud/README.md

 The machines on the internal network are not exposed to the public Internet.

-Only the _____ machine can accept connections from the Internet.
+Only the ELK machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
-- _TODO: Add whitelisted IP addresses_
+- 75.106.128.144

-Machines within the network can only be accessed by _____.
+Machines within the network can only be accessed by a local host machine.
-- _TODO: Which machine did you allow to access your ELK VM?
-What was its IP address?_
+- This machine was accessed from my local host machine.
+IP address 75.106.128.144

 A summary of the access policies in place can be found in the table below.